codewitch-honey-crisis/core2_alarm/README.md

 Core2 Alarm is a fire alarm system control panel and fire alarm driver for an ESP32.
 It was made to simulate a commercial fire alarm system, for a friend's kid.

-The application had two orchestrations, one for Arduino and one for the ESP-IDF.
+The application has two orchestrations, one for Arduino and one for the ESP-IDF.
 The ESP-IDF one is complete.
 The Arduino one is functionally complete but is provided for learning and not as fancy.

 In terms of the ESP-IDF offering, it demonstrates